 1. Failure of the Income Tax Department (ITD)

-Furthermore, a critical investigative hurdle has been the Income Tax Department’s alleged refusal to provide essential bank account details to the Uttar Pradesh police, which requires this information to proceed with its investigation.
-Without the financial trail—the bank accounts where the fraudulently transacted money was deposited—a police investigation is effectively stalled, demonstrating a serious lack of inter-agency cooperation.
+Furthermore, a critical investigative hurdle arises as the Income Tax Department allegedly refuses to provide essential bank account details to the Uttar Pradesh police, who need this information to proceed with their investigation.
+Without the financial trail—the bank accounts where someone deposited the fraudulently transacted money—the police investigation stalls, showing a serious lack of inter-agency cooperation.

 The complainant’s powerful and pointed question resonates: “If Modi Sir cannot tackle the corruption of the Department of income tax then who will do it?”
 This suggests a perceived deep-rooted impunity that allows such large-scale fraud to persist without consequence.